Taoti/drupal-profile/README.md

 # TAOTI Drupal Install Profile

+## OUTDATED
+Install profiles are mostly replaced with recipes in Drupal 10.3+

+Use taoti/drupal-ops + taoti/recipe-* as required.

+Be careful when switching to adequately update dependencies.

+## Notes
 Provides default functionality across Taoti sites as well as managed/simplified updating of some of Taoti's Drupal standard ops aspects for sites as well as taking care of some dependencies.